 1 Stock That Could Make Huge Moves This Week

-The article 1 Stock That Could Make Huge Moves This Week originally appeared on Fool.com.Fool contributor Brian Stoffel and The Motley Fool have no position in any of the stocks mentioned.
+The article 1 Stock That Could Make Huge Moves This Week originally appeared on Fool.com.Fool contributor Brian Stoffel has no position in any stocks mentioned.
+The Motley Fool owns shares of Lindsay.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.